-Prerequisites for the Student should be registered with Goa University Post Gra aduate course: Programme Objective: This course looks at the relationship between society, generate environment and will draw from literature from the generated of feminist political ecology and ecofeminism.
+Prerequisites for the Student should be registered with Goa University Post Gra aduate course: Programme Objective: This course looks at the relationship between society, generate environment and will draw from literature from the grield of feminist political ecology and ecofeminism.
 Women in various Environmental conflicts and environment moves such as the Chipko, Narmada Bachao Andolan, and other cases will be used to aid the understanding of the relation between political economy, society, gender and the environmental issues and what is meant by ecofeminism.
-Questions of sustainable use of natural resources, environmental practices and grassroots level conservation, consciousness, relationship between women and nature, vs environment conflicts, environment and women's agent knowledge of traditional healing systems, gender and wat women's role as farmers, environmental stewards, activis women's contributions to scientific research will be studied. rowing en's role ements such aship onment. ment eco- livelihood acy, ter, ets and Content: Module 1: What is Feminist Political Ecology.
+Questions of sustainable use of natural resources, environmentagement practices and grassroots level conservation, consciousness, relationship between women and nature, vs environment conflicts, environment and women's agent knowledge of traditional healing systems, gender and wat women's role as farmers, environmental stewards, activis women's contributions to scientific research will be studied. rowing en's role ements such aship onment. ment eco- livelihood acy, eer, ts and ed.
+Content: Module 1: What is Feminist Political Ecology.
 Ecofeminism.
-Theories and debates on gender and environment Module 2: Mapping Environment Movements across the country: Development, Environment, Livelihoods and Conflict: Chipko, Narmada Bachao Andolan, Silent Valley - A People's Movement that Saved a Forest, Nagaland and Amur Falcons- Bano Haralu, Stork lady of Aasam-Purnima Barman, Female forest Guards of Gir, Goa Bachao Abhiyan, SEZ Movement, Agitations against mining, tourism, etc. Module 3: Environment and Women's Agency: Polationship of Women with Environment, Women 5 Hours 15 hours Relationship of Women with Environment.
+Theories and debates on gender and environment Module 2: Mapping Environment Movements across the country: Development, Environment, Livelihoods and Conflict: Chipko, Narmada Bachao Andolan, Silent Valley - A People's Movement that Saved a Forest, Nagaland and Amur Falcons- Bano Haralu, Stork lady of Aasam-Purnima Barman, Female forest Guards of Gir, Goa Bachao Abhiyan, SEZ Movement, Agitations against mining, tourism, etc. Module 3: Environment and Women's Agency: Relationship of Women with Environment.
 Women, Land and Agriculture.
 Women's Knowledge of Traditional Health Care and Practices.
 Impact of natural calamities on gender.
+5 Hours 15 hours